 Putting on new muscle mass can be a unique challenge and can impact many areas of your lifestyle, training, and nutrition.

 For most of us, training intensely is anticipated and is something we enjoy taking time out of our day to accomplish.
 Eating enough to gain muscle can be awesome at first because you have a little more leeway with your food choices and the occasional dessert won’t hinder your progress towards your goal of gaining mass.
-But, there is down side of a muscle building diet.
+But, there is a downside to a muscle-building diet.
 The grocery bill.

 1. Forget About Variety